singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ shpc view remove mpi depends_on openmpi

-When you add a ``depends_on`` or ``system_modules`` to a view, what we are doing under the hood is adding a ``.view_module`` that will be loaded with the view, and it includes these extra parameters.
+When you add a ``depends_on`` or ``system_modules`` to a view, what we are doing under the hood is adding a ``.view_<view>`` that will be loaded with the view, and it includes these extra parameters.

 .. code-block:: console

     views/
     └── mpi
         ├── python
+        │   └── 3.11-rc.lua -> /home/vanessa/Desktop/Code/shpc/modules/python/3.11-rc/module.lua
         ├── view.yaml
-      ├── .view_module
-      └── 3.11-rc.lua -> /home/vanessa/Desktop/Code/shpc/modules/python/3.11-rc/module.lua
+        └── .view_mpi.lua

-Here are example contents of ``.view_module`` (this will vary depending on your module software):
+Here are example contents of ``.view_<view>`` (this will vary depending on your module software):

 .. code-block:: tcl